vanessa-kang/tp/docs/team/Lam.md

     * Developer Guide
         * Added documentation for `AddModuleCommand` and its flow in the program.
         * Added details of the `Ui` class
+* **Team-Based Tasks**
+    * Maintained issue tracker on the team's repository.
+    * Made necessary code quality enhancements.
+    * Resolved coding standard violations.
+    * Made numerous bug fixes for the code and found bugs to be resolved.